RTEMS/rtems-docs/bsp_howto/non_volatile_memory.rst

 Disable Read and Write Handlers
 ===============================

-Depending on the target’s non-volatile memory configuration, it may be possible to write to a status register and make the memory area completely inaccessible.
+Depending on the target's non-volatile memory configuration, it may be possible to write to a status register and make the memory area completely inaccessible.
 This is target dependent and beyond the standard capabilities of any memory type.
 The user has the optional capability to provide